 Related policies and common disapprovals

-The following Google Ads policies are especially relevant to callout extensions and are often associated with disapprovals.
+The following Google Ads policies are especially relevant to callouts and are often associated with disapprovals.
 Learn about what happens if you violate our policies.